achhetr/Automate-Git-Init/README.md

-# Automate-Git-Init
+# Automate Git Init

-One Paragraph of project description goes here
+This project is build to automate git initialization.

-Getting Started
+## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-Prerequisites
+### Prerequisites

-What things you need to install the software and how to install them
+To run this program eficiently what things you need to create a new repository in the Github and copy the link of the repository.

-Built With
+### Built With

+For e.g.

-Python 3.7
+Python 3.7 or lower
 Visual Studio Code

-Authors
+### Authors

 Akash Chhetri
-See also the list of contributors who participated in this project.

-Acknowledgments

-Hat tip to anyone whose code was used
-Inspiration
-etc
+Data Scientist